 The HSK (Hanyu Shuiping Kaoshi, Chinese Proficiency Test) is the only worldwide standardised test of Standard Chinese language proficiency for non-native speakers, including overseas Chinese and non-Chinese background speakers.
 It assesses non-native Chinese speakers’ abilities in using the Chinese language in their daily, academic and professional lives.

 The HSK test report is the only officially recognised Chinese language proficiency certificate for foreigners to apply for study or work in China.
-HSK is similar to TOEFL and IELTS of English test.
+HSK is similar to TOEFL and IELTS in assessing English proficiency.

-The HSK is administered by Hanban, an organisation affiliated with the Ministry of Education of China.
-Hanban determines the test dates each year and the examinations are carried out by its authorised HSK test centres.
-Each year HSK certificates are issued to those who meet required scores.
+The HSK is administered by Chinese Testing Internatioal (CTI).
+CTI determines the test dates each year and the examinations are carried out by its authorised HSK test centres around the world.
+HSK certificates are issued to those who particiated in the tests.
 The test takers with outstanding results may win a scholarship for short-term language study in China.

 The current HSK structure and format was introduced in 2012, and is referred as New HSK sometimes.

 Why take HSK tests?
 Look at what other people said.

 The result of HSK can serve several purposes:

 1. A reference for an educational institution’s decision-making concerning recruiting students, assigning students to different classes, allowing students to skip certain courses and granting students academic credits.

 2. A reference for employers’ decision-making concerning the recruitment, training and promotion of test takers.

 3. A method for Chinese language learners to assess and improve their proficiency in Chinese.